A snapshot count of the number of individuals experiencing homelessness in Portland/Gresham/Multnomah County, OregonRead More…

 How to report a camp in the City for cleanup and removal

 Submit a report using PDX Reporter or the City's Campsite Report form.
 Please note it is not necessary to submit reports using both forms- simply pick one and use that to submit your report.
-For folks without internet, you can call 503-823-4000, and an Information and Referral Specialist will take a report for you.
+You can also call 503-823-4000, and an Information and Referral Specialist will take a report for you.

-The Homelessness and Urban Camping Impact Reduction Program (HUCIRP) reviews all reports submitted and notifies the appropriate authorities for coordinated campsite cleanup.
+The Homelessness and Urban Camping Impact Reduction Program (HUCIRP) reviews every incident and will notify the appropriate authorities for coordinated campsite cleanup.
 HUCIRP works with several partners including all property-owning bureaus as well as private vendors to clean the site as quickly and as compassionately as possible.